Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 The old furniture used for display creates a nice atmosphere.

-The store is lined with vessels from a variety of artists, and you will find something new every time you visit.
+The store is lined with tableware from a variety of artists, and you will find something new every time you visit.

 Private exhibitions and special exhibitions are held irregularly, and reservations are required on some days.